Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Numerical results

 \section{Numerical results}

-In this section we show the necessary numerical results for calculation of DM relic abundance in the current universe.
+In this section, we show the necessary numerical results for calculation of DM relic abundance in the current Universe.
 The first step is to solve the background evolution of inflaton field through equations \eqref{math:background-eq}.
 In practice, we use the slow-roll solution as initial conditions for the inflaton field.
-As the inflation model is an attractor, the trajectory converges to the ``true'' one after sufficient time.
+As slow-roll inflation is an attractor, the trajectory converges to the ``true'' one after a sufficient time.